 The Compensation Committee believes the use of a chartered aircraft is an effective tool to increase the productivity, efficiency and security of our CEO and believes it is critical to the business that the CEO uses a non-commercial aircraft for all business and personal-related trips, whenever practical.
-Prior to August 1, 2023, to the extent a chartered aircraft was used by an executive for personal use, our policy was that we are reimbursed by the executive for such personal use.
-In line with the beliefs of the Compensation Committee, as of August 1, 2023, our policy was updated to provide that our CEO shall not be required to reimburse us for the personal use of such aircraft travel for up to an annual personal use allowance of \$600,000.
-This allowance was approved by the Compensation Committee and prorated for the 2023 calendar year for an up to amount of \$250,000.
-Personal use of such aircraft over the personal allowance must be reimbursed by the CEO.
+In line with the beliefs of the Compensation Committee, our corporate aircraft policy provides that our CEO shall not be required to reimburse us for the personal use of such aircraft travel for up to an annual personal use allowance of \$600,000.
+The cost of personal use of such aircraft over the personal use allowance must be reimbursed by the CEO.
 Although we do not generally consider our corporate aircraft program to be a perquisite for the reasons described above, the costs related to personal travel and the costs of private aircraft for personal travel, are reported as other compensation.
 See "Related Party Transactions" herein for additional information regarding the lease related to our CEO's aircraft.
 Our CEO is responsible for pre-approving all other business or personal use of Company-chartered aircrafts by others and any personal use of a chartered aircraft is required to be reimbursed in line with the policy.